SixArm/sixarm_ruby_ramp/README.md

 == IO

 * readrow: reads a row line as with IO#readline, and return the row split it into fields
-* IO.readrows: reads the entire file specified by name as individual row lines, and return those rows split into fields, in an array of arrays.
+* IO.readrows: reads the entire file specified by name as individual row lines, and returns those rows split into fields, in an array of arrays.

 == Kernel

-* my_method_name: return the name of the current method
+* my_method_name: returns the name of the current method
-* caller_method_name: return the name of the caller method, or the Nth parent up the call stack if the optional caller_index parameter is passed.
+* caller_method_name: returns the name of the caller method, or the Nth parent up the call stack if the optional caller_index parameter is passed.

 == Math